FC Dynamo Kyiv: Road to the first championship title: 1944–1961

 The 1948 season was the last that Dynamo took part in republican competitions, particularly the 1948 Football Cup of the Ukrainian SSR.
 To the Ukrainian football competitions, Dynamo returned only after dissolution of the Soviet Union in 1992.

 The first post-war success was the victory in the doubles (reserves) tournament in the 1949 season.
 Since 1946, the Soviet first-tier league has been conducting a championship among younger players, which ran parallel to the championship among the first squads.

 The turning point came during the 1951 season, before which Oleg Oshenkov took charge of the club.
 The new coach introduced to the main team younger players who had proven themselves well in doubles (reserves) competitions.
 He also drastically shortened the winter vacation of his players, offering them a serious physical training program that included sports games, various exercises, and even boxing.
 Already in the next championship, which took place in a round robin in Moscow, it brought the first results.
 Dynamo Kyiv turned from a mid-table team into one of the favorites, winning the silver medals, just behind Spartak Moscow.
+The club's success was contributed to by the support of Tymofiy Strokach, who served as the club's patron between the late 1930s and 1956.

 Oshenkov's players achieved their first big victory during the 1954 Soviet Cup.
 On the way to the finals, the Kyiv team defeated Spartak Vilnius (4:2), Spartak Moscow (3:1), CDKA (3:1, in extra time), Zenit Leningrad (1:0, in extra time).
 In the cup's final at Moscow's "Dynamo Stadium", Kyiv's team faced off with a poorly known (at that time) Spartak Yerevan.
 The match took place in heavy rain and fog, but all the same, the Kyivans were able to defeat their opponents and win the Soviet Cup for the first time in their history.
 In the final match took part following players Oleg Makarov (goalkeeper), Arkadiy Larionov, Vitaliy Golubyev, Tiberiy Popovich, Oleksandr Koltsov, Mykhaylo Mykhalyna, Volodymyr Bohdanovych, Viktor Terentiev (substitute with Pavlo Vinkovatov), Andrei Zazroyev (captain), Mykhaylo Koman, Viktor Fomin and Oleg Oshenkov as a head coach.
 Goals in the final were scored by Terentiev and Koman.